jam13g/rss-Wimbledon-2022-prediction-competition/README.md

 # Welcome to the RSS Wimbledon 2022 Prediction Competition!

+A big thank you to Smartodds (https://www.smartodds.co.uk/) for sponsoring the competition

 ## Rules

 1. The goal of the competition is to make probabilistic predictions of the outcome of matches from Wimbledon 2022